future-architect/Sublime-uroboroSQL-formatter/Readme.md

     "uf_translate_tabs_to_spaces": true,
-    "uf_case": "upper", // "upper" or "lower" or "capitalize" or "nochange" "uf_reserved_case": "upper", // "upper" or "lower" or "capitalize" or "nochange" "uf_reserved_words":"SELECT, FROM, WHERE, CREATE" // Put commas to separate reserved words "uf_comment_syntax": "uroboroSQL", // "uroboroSQL" or "doma2"
+    "uf_case": "upper", // "upper" or "lower" or "capitalize" or "nochange" "uf_reserved_case": "upper", // "upper" or "lower" or "capitalize" or "nochange" "uf_reserved_words":"SELECT, FROM, WHERE, CREATE", // Put commas to separate reserved words "uf_comment_syntax": "uroboroSQL", // "uroboroSQL" or "doma2"
     "uf_escapesequence_u005c": false,
     "uf_save_on_format": true,